 Here are some examples of what might be considered unlawful retaliation:

 Bill files a complaint for age discrimination at the Massachusetts Commission Against Discrimination.
 Shortly afterward, he is fired.
 If he can prove that he was fired because of his age discrimination complaint, he might have a retaliation case against his employer under the age discrimination law(s).

-Sam and Jose are trying to form a union in their factory.
+Sam and Joanne are trying to form a union in their factory.
 Their boss finds out and fires them.
-If Sam and Jose can prove that they were fired because of their union activities, they might have a claim against their employer under the National Labor Relations Act.
+If Sam and Joanne can prove that they were fired because of their union activities, they might have a claim against their employer under the National Labor Relations Act.